Skip to main content

 The Routes tab displays either cable routes or logical routes used to apply Layer 1 connectivity.

 Each record in the Routes tab represents a single route.
+Routes are sorted alphabetically for easier navigation.

 • For cable routes (known as "direct" in the work order), if both work order resources at the terminus have been selected, users can apply "connect" to indicate that the devices have been wired together in the lab (or "disconnect" for the inverse).
+The Save & Connect button is disabled for Cable type routes since no Layer 1 connection is needed.

 • For Layer 1 routes, users can assign the work order resource to be connected to another device in the lab.